Shakespeare Class

 What did you like about the visit?
 We enjoyed all of the new tricks we learned and seeing how much we could do!
 We liked building on the skills we learned last year and succeeding in making ourselves better.
 We enjoyed being active and always doing something!
 "I didn’t even realise I was that good and could do those tricks” – Joseph.

-Shakespeare Class: Thoughts on our visit to Coxhoe Park:
+Our thoughts on our visit to Coxhoe Park:

 Summary of what you did: We walked around Coxhoe Park to look at the equipment.
 We went to sketch some of the equipment to help us design our own park in DT and Art and Design